kedanco/100-days-kallaway-log/README.md

 **Today's Progress:** Freecodecamp

 **Thoughts:** Continued with Data structures portion of Freecodecamp!
 Went through objects and arrays syntax and methods, good revision.

 **Link to work:**

+### Day 34: 25th October Thursday, 2018

+**Today's Progress:** Freecodecamp

+**Thoughts:** Started on Object-Oriented Programming part of Freecodecamp :) Halfway through, but glad that it touched on `prototype` as I have always wondered why it always appears when dealing with objects.

+**Link to work:**

+### Day 35: 26th October Friday, 2018

+**Today's Progress:** TicTacToe Game

+**Thoughts:** Manage to complete check off 4 items off my feature list!
+Really motivated to push through and finish this soon.
+This constant practise has been great building up a momentum to stay familiar with the code and continue improving the app!

+**Link to work:**

+### Missed A Day : 27th October Saturday, 2018

+### Day 36: 28th October Sunday, 2018

+**Today's Progress:** Freecodecamp, TicTacToe Game

+**Thoughts:** Done with OOP section of Freecodecamp!
+Some old stuff, some new stuff, but always something that amazed me with JS.
+Only left with the Functional Programming section and I'm done with this certificate!
+Also took time to finish the CSS Grid section since I'm using it for the TicTacToe Game.
+For the game, I managed to display the ranking board, and fix a bug where status won't reset properly after Player2 wins.
+Also revised the requirements for the app.
+Gonna use localStorage to store the ranks, and also plan to refactor my code to be more React-like.
+Haven't been making use of Components to separate the code and now everything is just one big chunk inside index.js

+**Link to work:**